 Track outcomes honestly, not performatively

 If wages rise but other elements of reward are reduced (breaks, premiums, hours), employees will perceive the policy as branding, not care.
-Public reporting on living wage trade-offs shows how quickly trust erodes when the "headline" improvement does not match lived reality.
+Public reporting on living wage trade-offs shows how quickly trust erodes when the headline improvement does not match lived reality.

 Behavioral Science

-Maslow's needs and bandwidth constraints
+Maslows needs and bandwidth constraints

 When employees are under persistent financial strain, cognitive bandwidth narrows: attention shifts toward stability and risk avoidance.
 It becomes harder to ask for discretionary effort, learning, innovation, or engagement if basic security feels uncertain.